-1. An arm is a service provided, or club sponsored, by the SGA that furthers the mission of

-SGA and enhances the undergraduate experience for the student body.

-2. Arms must:
+- 1. An arm is a service provided, or club sponsored, by the SGA that furthers the mission of SGA and enhances the undergraduate experience for the student body. - 2.
+Arms must: - a.

-- a.
 Have a stable support structure including staff, advisors, and policies and procedures governing their day-to-day operations. - b.
-Continually demonstrate there is a need for their service and must submit to annual evaluations performed by SGA Chief Financial Officer or their designee.
+Continually demonstrate there is a need for their service and must submit to annual evaluations performed by SGA Vice President of Financial Affairs or their designee.